rajeshagadi/MTC_ContainerCamp/modules/azurecontainerinstances/aci.md

-# Deploing container to an Azure Container Instance
+# Deploying container to an Azure Container Instance

 This lab will walk through creating an ASP.Net Core application as container and debugging and then finally deploying the container to the Azure Container Instance.